 7a

 The ‘If-Then’ Block is generally more efficient than conditional branches as the number of instructions is often reduced ultimately costs fewer cycles.
-There are some cases when the IT block would be less efficient, for example, if a condition was to fail at run-time more cycles could be used than an IT instruction.
+There are some cases when the IT block would be less efficient, for example, if a condition was to fail at run-time more cycles could be used than an IT instruction. need to explain that.
+3/10

 7b